minvws/nl-kat-coordination/docs/source/user-manual/navigation/reports.rst

 as the plugins will take some time before they have gathered and analyzed all data.
 Check the Tasks page to verify that all tasks have completed.

-If you need more help on generating a report, please check our step-by-step instructions here: :doc:`../getting-started/generate-report`.
+If you need more help on generating a report, please check our step-by-step instructions :doc:`here ../getting-started/generate-report`.

 Plugins